 Carbon monoxide alarm triggers with headache and nausea, St Johnsbury VT

-Heads up: This post was detected from real-time dispatch audio.
-Information may be incomplete, and the situation may evolve.
-Always verify using official agency releases.
+This is auto-generated from real-time dispatch calls.
+Information may be inaccurate.
+Listen to the original audio and verify critical information using official agency releases.

-At a residence near Railroad Street Unit 3, a carbon monoxide detector was activated.
+According to the dispatch call, at a residence near Railroad Street Unit 3, a carbon monoxide detector was activated.
 The caller reported headache and nausea after the heater ran out of fuel.
 Other residents did not have symptoms.
 The heater is now off and detectors have been sounding intermittently since early morning.

 Audio|Heard on: Walden and Cabot Fire / EMS